MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/scripts-policies.md

 ## Bing’s rights to monitor, audit, and review your scripts

 Bing may review any Scripts activity.
-This could entail accessing your scripts to, among other things, check for security issues or vulnerabilities that could affect the Bing Ads platform or other users.
-If requested, you must provide full access to all your scripts within two business days (this includes scripts not stored in Bing Ads Scripts).
+This could entail accessing your scripts to, among other things, check for security issues or vulnerabilities that could affect the Bing Advertising platform or other users.
+If requested, you must provide full access to all your scripts within two business days (this includes scripts not stored in Bing Advertising Scripts).

 Any interference or obfuscation of Bing’s monitoring and auditing of your Scripts activity is not allowed.

 ## Need help?

-If you have questions about these policies, please reach out to [Bing Ads Support](https://advertise.bingads.microsoft.com/en-us/bing-ads-support).
+If you have questions about these policies, please reach out to [Bing Advertising Support](https://advertise.bingads.microsoft.com/en-us/bing-ads-support).